ngochibamu/bookshop/README.md

 ## H2 Database console
 H2 database is initialized with a sample of books, customers and addresses.
-Refer to application-<profile>.yml for settings.
+Refer to application-test.yml and application-prod.yaml for settings.

 ## Testing
 Consult OpenAPI (Swagger) documentation for Book store application at